Cantera/cantera/doc/sphinx/reference/kinetics/rate-constants.md

 Like falloff reactions, chemically-activated reactions are described by blending between a low-pressure and a high-pressure rate expression.
-The difference is that the forward rate constant is written as being proportional to the *low-pressure* rate constant:
+The difference is that the forward rate constant is written as proportional to the *low-pressure* rate constant:

 $$  k_f(T, P_r) = k_0 \left(\frac{1}{1 + P_r}\right) F(T, P_r)  $$

-and the optional blending function $F$ may described by any of the parameterizations allowed for falloff reactions.
+and the optional blending function $F$ may be described by any of the parameterizations allowed for falloff reactions.

 ```{admonition} YAML Usage